gavinmdouglas/parallel_joblog_summary/README.md

 failed_jobs_after_success 0
 ```

-In this case all jobs were run, and no jobs failed (note that the rows 4-7 correspond capture cases where a job is in the joblog file multiple times, which can happen if GNU parallel is instructed to re-run failed jobs for instance).
+In this case all jobs were run, and no jobs failed (note that the rows 4-7 correspond capture cases where a job is in the joblog file multiple times, which can happen if GNU parallel is instructed to re-run failed jobs, for instance).

 **But what about if there _are_ failed jobs?** We can create this scenario by simply adding another command to gzip a file that doesn't exist.